Gravity with a Non-Dynamical Metric in a Yang-Mills Framework: Basic Physical Principles Invariant Under Local Coordinate Transformations

 On a locally flat patch around a point of our spacetime is where we do our physics.
-Even though we have already had a local Minkowskian system $x^a$ and $\eta_{ab}$ on that patch, we may still have the freedom to re-label the points on that patch with different local coordinate systems, for example, by rotating and stretching these local Minkowskian coordinate axes.
+Even though we already have a local Minkowskian system $x^a$ and $\eta_{ab}$ on that patch, we may still have the freedom to re-label the points on that patch with different local coordinate systems, for example, by rotating and stretching the local Minkowskian coordinate axes.

-The form of the admissible local coordinate transformations depends on what are the physical principles that, we hope, to remain invariant under these coordinate changes.
+The form of the admissible local coordinate transformations depends on what physical principles we expect to remain invariant under these coordinate changes.
 Here, we believe that the law of inertia should remain intact under these expected coordinate transformations.
-This means that the concept of straight lines should be preserved, as an object moving in straight line in one coordinate system should remain moving in straight line in another coordinate system.
-Also light should propagate in straight lines in whatever coordinate system we are using.
+This means that the concept of straight lines should be preserved, as an object moving in a straight line in one coordinate system should remain moving in a straight line in another coordinate system.
+Also, light should propagate in straight lines in whatever coordinate system we are using.
 Causality is also a very important concept in physics, and hence the order of points and the ratio of segment lengths in a straight line should not change with a change in coordinate system.
-And of course, the concept of parallelness should also be preserved because two parallel moving objects, as well as parallel light rays, should remain parallel under a change of coordinate system.

-Those transformations which maintain collinearity, order of points and invariant segment ratios in straight lines, and parallelness are, in fact, the affine transformations of Euler~\cite{Ref:5}.
-Affine transformations are sometimes grouped together as dilations, rotations, shears and reflections.
-We shall call collectively transformations that are not rotations as strains.
+And, of course, the concept of parallelness should also be preserved.
+Those transformations which maintain collinearity, order of points and invariant segment ratios in straight lines, and parallelness are the general linear transformations.
+General linear transformations are sometimes grouped together as dilations, rotations, shears, and reflections.
+We shall call collectively those transformations that are not rotations as strains.